 This post may contain affiliate links.

-Tabbouleh Salad, also spelled as Tabouli is one of the most recognizable Middle Eastern salads.
+Tabbouleh Salad is one of the most recognizable Middle Eastern salads.
 This parsley salad is very simple, made with very finely chopped parsley, mint, tomatoes, onions, and bulgur wheat and then dressed with lemon juice, a hint of pomegranate molasses and olive oil.
-Everyone makes Tabbouleh salad differently, but this is the one that I grew up with.
+This salad also has several spellings.
+You may see it referred to as tabbouleh, tabouli, or even tabouleh.
+However you spell it, it’s delicious!

 When people ask me, what is my favorite Lebanese food, my answer is always the same.
-My Mom’s Tabbouleh 🙂 Tabbouleh salad is a very light, refreshing and packed with healthy ingredients.
+My Mom’s Tabbouleh Salad 🙂 Other versions of tabouli may have different herbs or other vegetables added.
+However, this particular recipe is the one I grew up eating.
+Tabbouleh salad is a very light, refreshing and packed with healthy ingredients.
 Along with Fattoush, it’s the most frequently served salads in Lebanese cuisine.
 Growing up, my Mom would alternate between Fattoush and Tabbouleh, so you can imagine how difficult I had it.

 Tabbouleh Salad Ingredients: